Skip to content

 Creating a Log

 A Log is a business record of events that occur that are relevant to the business.
-No policy is complete without a log, because the log provides proof of evidence of the policy being enacted.
-You should log each instance when a Process is carried out.
+No policy is complete without a log, because the log provides proof or evidence of the policy being enacted.
+You should log each instance when a Procedure is carried out.
 Include the date, time, individual doing the work, and any other details needed to track compliance with the Policy.
+(Logs are also important for recording incidents!
+Any "business event" is a candidate for logging.)

 Make it clear to your people that falsifying a Log is illegal and, depending on severity, could be a firable offense.
 A person who is found guilty of falsifying a document may face civil penalties such as fines or a loss of professional license.

-Where the Process helps staff do the work, the Log helps management have visibility into what work got done.
+Where the Procedure helps staff do the work, the Log helps management have visibility into what work got done.
 If there is no Log, there is neither auditability nor accountability.

 Referencing a Standard